 Stamatia Karampini is a symphony and opera conductor.
-She was born in Athens Greece, but grew up in Crete and Thessaly.
+Born and raised in Greece, Karampini grew up in Crete and Thessaly.
 With 5, she started learning the piano, the cello and eventually voice and composition.
 She started conducting youth orchestras, ensembles and choirs at the early age of 13 and during her school vacations she would participate in International conducting Master Classes in Europe.

 Karampini officially studied Orchestra and Opera conducting under Prof. Hermann Michael at Munich's Hochschule für Musik, where she graduated as youngest in her class with high honors, specializing in opera conducting.
 She went on to receive a Master's degree from the same institution.
 After two more years as a student of Prof. Jorma Panula at the Royal Academy of Music in Stockholm, she received the postgraduate Diploma in conducting, specializing in the music of the 19th and 20th century music.

 At age 19, Karampini won First Prize at the “Alexandra Triantis”conducting competition in Athens.
 She became a recipient of the Richard Wagner scholarship in Bayreuth.
 Since that time, she has won a variety of prizes at international conducting competitions such as the Nikolai Malko in 2005, and the Mitropoulos in 2006.
 As part of St. Petersburg's 300th anniversary celebrations in 2003, Karampini received an honorary degree from the Prokofiev Organization for her exceptional performances of Prokofiev with the St. Petersburg Philharmonic.
 In 2011 as a finalist, she won the "Prix du Public" at the International Competition in Besancon.